PDTenpas/pdtenpas.github.io/_posts/2019-07-04-metadata-issue-3.md

 > "A cortical homunculus, or 'cortex man', illustrates the concept of a representation of the body lying within the brain." - [Wikipedia](https://en.wikipedia.org/wiki/Cortical_homunculus)

 It turns out that the regions of the brain that control or sense body parts aren't proportionate with those parts.
 To detect this, experimenters do things like measure the [minimal perceptible distance between two points](https://en.wikipedia.org/wiki/Two-point_discrimination) across the body or watch brain the light up in an FMRI during motor tasks.
-These measurements can then be used to help visualize the difference in proportions by creating a cortical homunculus— a distorted mapping of the body according to its relative instrumentation in the brain.
+These measurements can then be used to help visualize the difference in proportions by creating a cortical homunculus or cortex man— a distorted mapping of the body according to its relative instrumentation in the brain.

 ![homunculus]({{ site.url }}/img/homunculus.png){: .center-block :}